Physical rehabilitation enhances pets' quality of life

 “Though first and foremost an educational institution for students, the veterinary college also serves as a referral base for local veterinarians,” Corrigan said.
 “We have the equipment and expertise in specialized areas to achieve the high level of care that our clients ask for.
 We’re happy to work hand-in-hand with our referring veterinarians, such as in Saint’s case, to provide services that they can’t necessarily provide in their own hospitals.”

-Not only are patients helped by way of referrals to the Veterinary Teaching Hospital, veterinary students benefit from exposure to a variety of different cases, what the college calls “a spectrum of care,” said Corrigan.
+Not only are patients helped by way of referrals to the teaching hospital, veterinary students benefit from exposure to a variety of different cases, what the college calls “a spectrum of care,” said Corrigan.
 “Our students are getting to see different options that are available to them after they graduate so that they can provide a breadth of different services and options, whether at their own clinics or as referrals.”

 As plans are ongoing to expand the Veterinary Teaching Hospital to meet space needs and modernize the facility, Corrigan said that the rehab space, which is currently tucked into a small room downstairs, deserves particular attention.